dclfbk/LTSBikePlan/docs/stateoftheart.md

 <img src="images/12.png" alt="LTS updated criteria table 3" width="800"/>

 As it can be seen from the tables, this methodology uses data such as number of through auto lanes, posted speed limits, road traffic volumes, presence and width of bikeways, and proximity to motor vehicle parking to determine roadway category.
 Bicycle LTS criteria are based on the Dutch bicycle facility design guidelines, and use a weakest link approach, which simplifies application but restricts the combinations of attributes that can achieve a good rating.
 Bicycle LTS follows a ‘weakest link’ logic that means the lowest performing attribute can determine the stress level.
 Even if a segment has mostly low-stress characteristics, the occurrence of one high-stress attribute dictates the stress level for the link.
 Consequently, it is not always necessary to collect data on every characteristic to perform an analysis.
 Compared to the original criteria, the most important update is that the annual average daily traffic (AADT) was added to the original framework.
 This factor accounts for the fact that bicyclists are more likely to encounter multiple vehicles in a platoon when riding with higher road traffic volumes, and thus are more likely to become constrained and threatened.
 Second, the revised bicycle LTS criteria account for a wider range of road conditions.
 For example, the developers give special attention to one-way streets and bike lanes alongside a parking lane.
+Specifically, the initial stress level is determined by the number of lanes and the speed limit.
+Subsequently, the stress level is decreased based on stress reduction factors developed for five tiers of bicycle accommodation, ranging from the least protected bike route to the most protected or comfortable bike lane.
+The stress factors represent the marginal rates of substitution in relation to the distance cycled on a multi-use trail.
+For instance, on a 6-lane road with a 35 mph speed limit and no bike accommodation, a stress factor of 140% suggests that a cyclist would prefer to travel up to 140% further on a multi-use trail.

 Title: **Level of traffic stress-based classification: A clustering approach for Bogotá, Colombia**